dineshj3d/Getting-and-Cleaning-Data/courseproject/ReadMe.md

 #
 #### Overview
 #
 The goal of this class project is to prepare tidy data that can be used for later analysis.
 The tidy dataset is created by means of a R script.
-Through a series of transformations steps detailed below, the R script reads the raw source data and creates a tidy dataset.
+It merges the training and the test sets to create one data set and extracts only the measurements on the mean and standard deviation for each measurement.Through a series of transformations steps detailed below, the R script reads the raw source data and creates a tidy dataset.
 Each step within the R script is outlined below.
 To create the tidy dataset, download tand run the script from the Github project site (see link below) to RStudio working directory.

-For your reference, important details of the tidy dataset can be found the associated Codebook for this project.
+For your reference, important details of the tidy dataset can be found in associated **Codebook** for this project.

 The R script, Codebook and this Readme are hosted on Github at: